awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar-working.md

 # Working with Change Calendar<a name="systems-manager-change-calendar-working"></a>

-You can use the AWS Systems Manager console to add, manage, or delete Change Calendar entries\.
-Use the `GetCalendarState` API or `get-calendar-state` AWS CLI command to get information about the state of Change Calendar at a specific time\.
+You can use the AWS Systems Manager \(Systems Manager\) console to add, manage, or delete Systems Manager Change Calendar \(Change Calendar\) entries\.
+Use the `GetCalendarState` API or `get-calendar-state` AWS Command Line Interface \(AWS CLI\) command to get information about the state of Change Calendar at a specific time\.

 **Topics**
 + [Create a Change Calendar entry](change-calendar-create.md)